 Equal parts cosmopolitan and accessible; the Midtown/West End area is anchored by Nashville’s creative heart, Music Row, where the city’s soundtrack is created.
 Nightlife options are plentiful and restaurants are peppered up and down West End Avenue.
-Vanderbilt University’s endlessly romantic campus is only a few blocks away and an ideal or an afternoon stroll.
+Vanderbilt University’s endlessly romantic campus is only a few blocks away and ideal for an afternoon stroll.

 The ever-popular and upscale Gulch neighborhood is a glimmering example of the city’s continued regeneration.
 Renovated warehouses are now home to young urbanites and world-class restaurants blended with freshly arrived work spaces and boutiques.
-Paired with a lively nightlife scene, The Gulch is an ideal Nashville neighborhood.to actively experience an evolving Music City.
+Paired with a lively nightlife scene, The Gulch is an ideal Nashville neighborhood to actively experience an evolving Music City.

 Charming Victorian homes line the streets in this handsome and stately neighborhood.
 Germantown is home to some of Nashville’s finest restaurants and most recently has seen the addition of a brand new ball park, First Tennessee Park, home to the Nashville Sounds.
 The neighborhood’s walkability lends itself well to grabbing a coffee and taking in the sights before dinner reservations and first pitch later that night.